fpvandoorn/fpvandoorn.github.io/index.md

 ## Teaching

-For the current courses I'm teaching, see [the group page](formalized-mathematics#ongoing-courses).
+For the current courses I'm teaching, see the [Formalized Mathematics](formalized-mathematics#ongoing-courses) group page.
 See also [Past Teaching](#past-teaching) below.

 ## Seminar Schedule

-For the seminar schedule, see [the group page](formalized-mathematics#ongoing-seminar).
+For the seminar schedule, see the [Formalized Mathematics](formalized-mathematics#ongoing-seminar) group page.

 ## About me

-I am a professor at the [mathematical institute](https://www.math.uni-bonn.de/) of the [university of Bonn](https://www.uni-bonn.de) and leading the Formalized Mathematics workgroup.
+I am a professor at the [mathematical institute](https://www.math.uni-bonn.de/) of the [university of Bonn](https://www.uni-bonn.de) and leading the [Formalized Mathematics](formalized-mathematics#ongoing-seminar) workgroup.
 My interest is to make it viable to formalize research mathematics in *proof assistants* that can check the correctness of such proofs for you.
 Currently, it still takes a lot of work to write the proof down in great details.

 I am mainly working using the [Lean Theorem Prover](https://lean-lang.org/), and I am a maintainer of its [mathematical library](https://leanprover-community.github.io/).
 Projects that I've done include:
 * The [Carleson project](https://florisvandoorn.com/carleson/), proving [Carleson's theorem](https://en.wikipedia.org/wiki/Carleson%27s_theorem) generalized to doubling metric measure spaces.